Skip to main content

 However, we're currently appealing at the high court, ICCJ.

-Appeal #1 - On notifying the Constitutional Court
+Appeal #1 - On notifying CCR

 Normally, the procedure of notifying CCR to judge on the matter of constitutionality only implies doing a relevancy check on the articles to the court case itself, as the court can only be notified to judge on articles relevant to the case.